 5. Embedding AI within Apps:

-Artificial Intelligence is prospective of laying a huge impact on how things in the industry work.
+Artificial Intelligence is the perspective of laying a huge impact on how things in the industry work.
 As much as AI gained popularity with Google Messenger, developers can enable machine learning to devise innovative ways in which the apps could themselves customize what the users see based on their previous personal preferences or data that is location-specific.

-Such services, also known as Neural Networks can see a shift in usage from big data centers to common everyday devices like phones, cameras and other IoT-compatible devices.
+Such services, also known as Neural Networks can see a shift in usage from big data centers to common everyday devices like phones, cameras, and other IoT-compatible devices.

-With the above being the major 5 trends for mobile app development in 2017, another arena to see successive progression in the year is data security given the access users provide to most apps.
+With the above being the major 5 trends for mobile app development in 2017, another arena to see the successive progression in the year is data security given the access users provide to most apps.
 In the coming year, it is more likely to see more security features in-built in the app, making a huge difference in security.
 This is a high priority area, with security measures being taken either at the API level of app development or using codes to access the apps.

 The coding on iOS apps is also witnessing a shift from Objective C to Apple’s own coding in Swift, which is potent in providing a much better user experience and features on iOS.
 Rich audio and visuals can also be considered a notable progress in the mobile app development trends, probably in 2017.